tyrantdavis/Hierarchical-Clustering-Model/README.md

 Here are a couple of questions that this project seeks to answer:

-- How does the k-means model seperation support compare to the hierarchical agglomerative clustering (HAC) model?
+- How does the k-means model separation support compare to the hierarchical agglomerative clustering (HAC) model?
 - What is the termination point indicated by the cutoff line?
 - What is the optimal number of clusters for the HAC model?